corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 {{< note >}}

-This version of Node Explorer replaces and improves upon the deprecated Corda Finance Node Explorer.
-[Read more about the retired version of Node Explorer.](node-explorer-corda-finance.md)
+This version of Node Explorer replaces and improves upon the [deprecated Corda Finance Node Explorer](node-explorer-corda-finance.md).

 {{< /note >}}

-The Node Explorer is a visual user interface (UI) that allows you to see your node on the network and perform regular tasks.
-You can view the contents of your node's vault, and transaction history based real-time query.
-This includes transactions performed both inside and outside of the Node Explorer UI.
+Node Explorer is a visual user interface (UI) that allows you to see your node on the network and perform regular tasks.
+You can view the contents of your node's vault and transaction history.
+This includes transactions performed both inside and outside of Node Explorer UI.

-Use the Node Explorer to:
+Use Node Explorer to:

-* see the geographical location of your node and counterparts on your network
+* See the geographical location of your node and counterparts on your network.
-* execute CorDapp flows - such as transactions
+* Execute CorDapp flows - such as transactions.
-* review transactions performed in Node Explorer
+* Review transactions performed in Node Explorer.
-* explore the contents of your node's vault.
+* Explore the contents of your node's vault.

 ## Install Node Explorer

-Node Explorer is a standalone programme that accesses your node and its CorDapps using your security credentials - you do not need to install it directly onto any particular node.
+Node Explorer is a standalone tool that accesses your node and its CorDapps using your security credentials - you don't need to install it directly onto any particular node.

 ### Requirements

 To use Node Explorer, you need:

-* access to a node, either locally or remotely
+* Access to a node, either locally or remotely.
-* your RCP login details for your local node
+* Your RCP login details for your local node.
 * SSH credentials for access to a remote node.

 Node Explorer is available for Mac OSX, Windows, and Linux.
-System requirements are matched to the requirements for operating a Corda node. <!--- check this detail --->
+System requirements are matched to the requirements for operating a Corda node.

 ### Download and install

-Download your required Node explorer from the GitHub repository:
+Download your required Node Explorer from the GitHub repository:

 [https://github.com/corda/node-explorer/releases](https://github.com/corda/node-explorer/releases)